alexandregpereira/Monster-Compendium/README.md

 ## App Architecture

-The app's architecture is organized into feature, domain, and data layers, as illustrated in the image below:
+The app's architecture is based on the Model-View-Intent (MVI) pattern with Clean Architecture principles, implemented in a multi-module project, as illustrated in the image below:

 ![](media/app-architecture.jpg)